Book Now

 • Cultural exploration of Namche Bazaar and traditional Sherpa villages

-• Enjoying breakfast/tea with Everest as your backdrop at Hotel Everest View
+• Enjoying tea at the Everest View Hotel

-• Visit to sacred Tengboche Monastery and Thame Monastery
+• Visit to the sacred Tengboche Monastery, Phortse Monastery, and Pangboche Monastery

 • Experience authentic Sherpa lifestyle and Himalayan hospitality